ropolomx/amrplusplus-shiny/README.md

 ## Bug Reporting and Help

-Bugs can be reported on this github page under the "Issues" tab.
+Bugs and requests for new features can be reported on this github page under the **"Issues"** tab.
 Please include context of what you were doing at the time of crash and an error if provided.

-General use and feature requests can be submitted on the [AMR++ Suite user's Google groups page](https://groups.google.com/forum/#!forum/amrplusplus-users).
+General use requests can be submitted on the [AMR++ Suite user's Google groups page](https://groups.google.com/forum/#!forum/amrplusplus-users).